 Read more about the Offshore Safety Directive.

-Licensees can apply for consent to drill and conduct other activities on a well and notify the OGA of these through the Well Operations and Notifications System.
-Applications to drill should be submitted at least 28 days in advance.
+Licensees must apply for consent to drill and conduct other activities on a well and notify the OGA of these through the Well Operations and Notifications System.
+Applications should be submitted at least 28 days in advance.

-All well applications require a well operator to have been appointed under the Offshore Safety Directive.
-To appoint a wells operator, licensees must notify the OGA Licensing and Legal Team via email or letter; they will consult with the OSDR before confirming whether or not licensees can proceed with the appointment.
-This will usually have been done as part of the licence award process.
+All well applications require a well operator to have been appointed under the Offshore Petroleum Licensing (Offshore Safety Directive) Regulations 2015 (2015 licensing regulations).
+To appoint a wells operator, licensees must notify the OGA Licensing and Legal Team via email or letter.
+This may have been done as part of the licence award process.
 However, if this has not been done, or if the licensees wish to appoint a different well operator, the Offshore Safety Directive requires an application to be made three months before the date of the proposed appointment taking effect.

 All well applications require separate notifications, with supporting information, to be supplied to the OSDR.